aleksiej-ostrowski/stegano2/README.md

 ```

 ## TODO
+- [x] Fixed an error when preparing video without audio track.
+24.08.2023
 - [x] Enncoding is accelerated ~ x1.7
 - [x] Decoding is accelerated ~ x2.4
 - [ ] Don't unpack all a video at once.
 Instead, prepare the pipe and send it one frame at a time.